letslearndevops9/SOC-Analyst-Roadmap-/Month 1: Foundations of Cybersecurity & Incident Response.md

 ## 🎯 Objectives

-By end of Month 1, you should be comfortable with:
+By the end of Month 1, you should be comfortable with:

 - Key security & IR concepts (kill chain, MITRE ATT&CK, incident flow)
 - Basics of threat intelligence (TTPs, IOCs/IOAs)